 Note that while it is theoretically possible to have PC2 shadow itself (and this is sometimes done for testing purposes), the real reason for using shadow mode is to have PC2 provide independent verification that the results computed by some other Contest Control System implementation agree with the results computed by PC2.

 Shadow Setup

 PC2 can be configured to run in shadow mode using either of two mechanisms: interactively, or via YAML configuration files.
-The following sections describe how to set up a PC2 system using these approaches.
+The following sections describe how to set up a PC2 shadow system using these approaches.

 Interactive Setup